-When people ask me, What exactly do you do?, i tell them i’m in the business of inspiring creatives, performers, and writers in marginalized groups find their voice and courage to rise — and pissing some closed-minded people off in the process. i believe our diversity is the most powerful asset we have.
+i’m in the business of empowering creatives, performers, and writers in marginalized groups to find their voice, truth, and courage to rise — and pissing some closed-minded people off in the process. i believe our diversity is the most powerful asset we have.
 But as a queer, brown, woman trying to ‘make it’ in a cookie-cutter, be-just-like-me world, i know what it’s like to feel and be labeled other, exotic, different, and be rejected for it.

 But after 33 years of performing across stages worldwide, i have learned one important lesson: our otherness is our power.
-And i’ve made it my mission to help people like me and you turn our exploits into expression, our oppressions into strength, and our personal experiences as fuel to power our drive and determination so we can start to live our dreams today.
+And i’ve made it my mission to help people like me and you turn our exploits into expression, our oppressions into strength, and our personal experiences as fuel to power our drive and determination so we can start making a difference in our lives and others today.

 In 2014, i turned all my years of otherness, as a queer female who desperately wanted to be a drag queen, into a crowning achievement when i won the first ever Miss Diva USofA — a pageant/competition like RuPaul’s Drag Race, but for female drag queens.
 It took decades to toughen my skin and build the internal strength to face the ridicule, questions, and sometimes laughter i was met with the first couple of years i hit the stage. i hit with a lot of, YOU can’t do that!
 But i did do it.

 And so can you.

 Whether it’s through performance, writing, or for-your-eyes-only creativity and self-expression, i’m here to help you transform your experiences into creative gold.

 Because the world needs the radical art that only you can express.

 And we, the band of others, need you to help us continue to color the world diverse.

 Ready to take action?
 Hop on my email list here and then email me that one thing you’re being called right this very second to do and together, we’ll get busy on making that impossible dream, possible.